 1. Seek employment with an agency that sponsors recruits through a POST basic police academy.
 TSE does not currently sponsor recruits.

 2. Sponsor yourself through one of the POST basic police academies which accepts independent recruits.
-There are basic police academies operated by several community colleges and educational institutions throughout the region..
+There are basic police academies operated by several community colleges and educational institutions throughout the Mid-Atlantic region.

-How much training is involved for new hire?
+How much training is involved for newly hired TSE Officers?

-As a new hire, you will need to meet the required minimum training, which may range from no hours to 980 depending on previous training and certifications.
+As a new hire, you will need to meet the required minimum training, which may range from no hours to 980 depending on previous training and current valid certifications.
 After completion of the minimum training, you may begin additional professional development training, which may range from 100 hours to 500.
-Continuing education hours are required annually, as well as annual and semi-annual recertification on numerous subjects
+Continuing education hours are required annually, as well as annual and semi-annual recertification on numerous subjects.

 Common Applicant Disqualification